codingforeternity/datascience/Apache-Spark.md

   * Default shuffle size is sometimes too small for big data (200 partitions)
   * Default partition size when reading in data is also sad
     * Can read in data using RDD API and then convert to DF afterwards ("known'ish thing")
-* Cut the lineage of a DataFrame that has too long of an execution plan.
+* Avoid lineage explosions: Cut the lineage of a DataFrame that has too long of an execution plan.
 "It's kinda silly that we have to do this, but this is where we are."
+Don't want to do this in Python though (for same reasons mentioned above).
 ```scala
 def cutLineage(df: DataFrame): DataFrame = {
   val sqlCtx = df.sqlContext